GemTalk/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/docs/UpgradeInstructions.md

 Change the password for SystemUser, DataCurator and GcUser, which have ben reset to 'swordfish' for the upgrade, back to the previous versions.

 ### 10. Make a backup
 Make a backup of your system.

+Your application on Rowan 1.2.11 with GemStone/S v3.6.2 is now ready to use.